Man arrested in connection to 2006 New Year's Eve cold case murder in the Bronx

-Kemal Kolenovic was fatally struck by a vehicle following a dispute on morning of Dec.
+Kemal Kolenovic was killed in a hit-and-run on the morning of Dec.
 31, 2006

 BRONX, New York (WABC) -- Police have made an arrest in a nearly 18-year-old cold case murder that happened in the Bronx on New Year's Eve in 2006.